aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The road to riches is paved with homework.
+> 🥠 Your fortune said you need to make a donation.
+Follow the Paypal link.

-Last update: Sun Jan 23 05:04:15 2022
+Last update: Mon Jan 24 05:06:05 2022